Skip to main content

 Complications of allergic rhinitis

-Allergic rhinitis can sometimes cause complications.
+Allergic rhinitis can sometimes cause other problems.

 These include: